Opening a Spanish Bank Account + First Day Finances

 Receiving Your Stipend & International Transfers

 For most auxiliary teachers, you will need to provide your school or region with your bank details to receive the monthly stipend.
-All you have to do is provide the bank name and IBAN when it is requested.
+All you have to do is provide the requested details in a form when requested.

 Some auxiliary teachers will have a ministry placement, and those teachers will need to add their bank details online through Profex.
 (You will know if you have a ministry placement.
 You will be sent instructions on what to do via email.)